atesgoral/ates.dev/src/posts/2024-12-08-responsive-canvas/index.md

 ---
 layout: layouts/post
 title: "Responsive Canvas Rendering"
-description: "The techniques I use for responsive canvas rendering, to maintain crisp visuals across different screen sizes."
+description: "Techniques for responsive canvas rendering to maintain crisp visuals across varying screen sizes."
 image: i/responsive-canvas.png
-alt: "A filled circle and an empty circle on an HTML canvas, with a zoom in on the anti-aliasing at their edges."
+alt: "A filled circle and an empty circle on an HTML canvas, with a zoomed-in view of the anti-aliasing at their edges."
 date: 2024-12-08
 ---